How graduate financial aid works

 - Be enrolled (or accepted for enrollment) as a student in an eligible graduate degree or certificate program

-- Have any previous federal student loans be in good standing or owe a refund on a federal grant
+- Have any previous federal student loans be in good standing and not owe a refund on a federal grant

 You can submit your FAFSA beginning October 1 at